-At the time, the young African Americans who fuelled creativity in jazz since the beginning took their talents to hip hop.
-The institutionalisation of jazz was already well underway before the 80s, but the birth of rap led to jazz being abandoned to high school band directors, university professors, and Radiant City cultural institutions like New York’s Lincoln Center.
+At the time, the young African Americans who fueled creativity in jazz since the beginning took their talents to hip hop.
+The institutionalization of jazz was already well underway before the 80s, but the birth of rap led to jazz being abandoned to high school band directors, university professors, and Radiant City cultural institutions like New York’s Lincoln Center.

 In the hands of these institutions, jazz began putting more emphasis on its past than its future.
 In the 80s, a young Wynton Marsalis crowned himself jazz’s chief ambassador and made the unilateral decision to embalm jazz in the museum that is the Lincoln Center so as to preserve the sanctity of its cherished past.
 Every jazz musician henceforth had pay direct homage to its lineage, according to Wynton.

 Given how jazz is taught in high school band, it’s a wonder Marsalis believed he even needed to embark on this crusade in the first place.
 Charlie “Bird” Parker—the messiah to sax players—honed his craft in the 1940s by trying out new ideas in front of audiences in the small clubs along 52nd Street in New York City, incorporating their feedback along the way.